 You’re going to love this one because the flavors are similar to a Tom Gai Soup.
 But it’s more subtle because there’s no curry paste involved, and that makes it something the entire family can enjoy.

-There are also no tricky ingredients to track down either.
-I wanted to keep this one a extra simple recipe that has so much addictive flavor, you’re going to want to put it the menu weekly!
+There are also no tricky ingredients to track down either, just easy-to-find ingredients at your local grocery store.
+I wanted to keep this one an extra simple recipe that has so much yummy flavor, you’re going to want to put it on your menu weekly!

 This recipe is on the saucy side, so it’s extra good with freshly steamed rice.
-But if you prefer a thicker sauce, you can either thicken it with a starch of your choice, or remove the chicken and reduce it down.
+But if you prefer a thicker sauce, you can either thicken it with a starch of your choice or remove the chicken and reduce it down.

-We love all the sauce which is the consistency of a thin curry piled over the above mentioned rice, with loads of roasted or steamed veggies.
+We love all the sauce which is the consistency of a thin curry piled over the above-mentioned rice, with loads of roasted or steamed veggies.
 This way you have that wonderful coconut-lime flavor infusing your whole plate!

 Ingredients & Substitutions

 - Chicken – I used boneless skinless chicken breasts here, but chicken thighs would work well too.
 The chicken breasts simmer in the sauce for about 20 minutes, so you can use bone-in chicken thighs which will be a similar time.
 Or if you’re using boneless chicken thighs and reduce the cooking time to around 10-15 minutes.
 Simmer the sauce for 15 minutes or so then add the chicken thighs.

 - Avocado oil – is perfect for sautéing the chicken, but you can also use coconut oil, olive oil, or any other cooking oil you like to use.